itinance/react-native-sha256/README.md

 # File-Hashes

-If you need to calculate SHA-256 hashes from a file, use this method:
+If you need to calculate SHA-256 hashes from a file, use this method of react-native-fs:
 (https://github.com/itinance/react-native-fs#hashfilepath-string-algorithm-string-promisestring)